UKHomeOffice/data-transfer/README.rst

 Source / read settings
 """"""""""""""""""""""

-Provide the connection settings for either FTP, sFTP or S3.
+Provide the connection settings for either sFTP or S3.
 You only need to configure the settings associated with the source storage type.

 +----------------------------+------------------------+--------------------------+